Amber Radio

-Amber Radio was a classic hits/gold radio station operating from studios in both Norwich and Ipswich, in the region of East Anglia in the United Kingdom.
+Amber Radio was originally a classic hits/gold radio station operating from studios in both Norwich and Ipswich, England.
+It was the AM sister station of Radio Broadland and SGR and served Norfolk and Suffolk, covering a population of over a million for several years.

-It was the AM sister station of Radio Broadland and SGR and served Norfolk and Suffolk, covering a population of over a million.
+Amber Radio returned to the airwaves in Norwich and Norfolk and parts of north Suffolk in September 2023.
+It broadcast on the Norfolk local DAB multiplex, as well as on smart speaker and online.
+The station was operated on a voluntary basis by mainly former Amber and Broadland staff members as a not-for-profit business.